lukoshkin/DataVisualisation/README.md

 # Craft of Data Visualisation with Python

-Some examples of data visualisation made with powerful Python libraries are presented here and further may serve as guidance for newcomers or a reminder of basic set of tools which become handy while preparing to a demonstration of your results.
+Some examples of data visualisation made with powerful Python libraries are presented here, and further may serve as guidance for newcomers or as a reminder of the basic set of tools which comes in handy while preparing to a demonstration of your results.

 Most of the topics presented below are covered by the exercises you can find in this repository.